TLe2023/CarPricePrediction/README.md

 ![fig13](images/coefs.png)

-The results can be interpreted as the follows: An increase of the “model” or “year” will induce an increase of the “price” **when all other features remain constant**.
-On the other hand, a decrease of the "odometer"" will induce an increase of the “price” **when all other features remain constant**.
+The results can be interpreted as the follows: When the value of the “model” or “year” increases, the “price” increases (**when all other features remain constant**).
+On the other hand, when the "odometer" decreases, the "price" also increases (**when all other features remain constant**).

 #### 6.2 Permutation feature importance